bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

                 state: absent
               when: create_private_key == true
            ```

-        1. The contents above deletes the existing Amazon EC2 public/private key pair.
+           This deletes the existing Amazon EC2 public/private key pair.
            We perform this task when we want to create a new key pair with the same name.
            We use the new key pair to ssh into the Amazon EC2 instance.

         1. Add the following contents to the end of the **create.yml** file.